-RPG Site was founded in 2006 by long-time alumni of more niche RPG communities.
-The site was created with one clear-cut mission in mind: To be a one-stop destination for coverage of all games in the broad RPG genre - East or West, Console, Handheld, PC or Mobile, Paid or Free.
+Founded in 2006 by long-time alumni of more niche communities, RPG Site was created with one clear-cut mission in mind: To be a one-stop destination for coverage of all games in the broader world of role playing video games.
+It doesn't matter of it's East or West, Console, Handheld, PC or Mobile, Paid or Free - if it's RPG, or remotely close to it, we cover it.
 We aim to be the only resource any RPG gamer will need for information and opinion on their favorite genre.
 We know the genre inside-out and lavish every game we cover with only the best and most knowledgeable quality writing about it.

 Much of our audience is just like us - they know RPGs and they know what they like.
 We’re here to serve the hardcore and the RPG newcomer alike - and hope to provide guidance on just how to squeeze the most this incredible genre.
 We aim to be the best at what we do - and what we do is RPGs.

-RPG Site is is owned by Mist Network Limited and operated by Double Black Limited, out of the United Kingdom.
+RPG Site is proudly independent.
+Its parent companies are solely owned by the site's original founders.
+Formally, the site is owned by Mist Network Limited and operated by Double Black Limited, both out of the United Kingdom.
 For more on the site, its policies and its parent companies, please view our Privacy & Legal and Ethics Statement pages.

 Our key focus is and always will be games with a direct evolutionary link back to the old pen-and paper RPGs of old.
-These are the likes Final Fantasy, Elder Scrolls, The Witcher, Persona, World of Warcraft and so on.
+Obvious examples of these include Final Fantasy, Elder Scrolls, The Witcher, Persona, World of Warcraft and so on.
 We believe games in this broad family tree are particularly likely to include at least some of the following:

 If there's a title you feel we should be covering but are not, feel free to get in touch with us via the contact page or social media.